amix/vimrc/README.md

 ### Cope
 Do :help cope if you are unsure what cope is.
 It's super useful!

-When you search with vimgrep, display your results in cope by doing:
+When you search with `ag.vim`, display your results in cope by doing:
 `<leader>cc`

 To go to the next search result do: